iaLockwood/CMSC389L/README.md

 Server in [action](https://www.useloom.com/share/e5bf710811da489ea673d0e11377e78d) part two, electric boogaloo

 ## Problems and Solutions
-Problem: promising resource (1) stopped publishing half-way a year ago Solution: more research!
+Problem: promising resource (1) stopped publishing half-way a year ago
+Solution: more research!

-Problem: minecraft_server.1.12 throws exception on AMI Linux t2.micro Solution: remove java 1.7 from instance and install 1.8
+Problem: minecraft_server.1.12 throws exception on AMI Linux t2.micro
+Solution: remove java 1.7 from instance and install 1.8

 Problem in disguise: “there’s someone who wrote a blog that fills in some gaps from the unpublished first one.
-Cool! ... wait ... that makes this project feel kind of derivative, which isn’t really the point” Solution: Draw on various resources to make something greater than the sum of its parts.
+Cool! ... wait ... that makes this project feel kind of derivative, which isn’t really the point”
+Solution: Draw on various resources to make something greater than the sum of its parts.
 That’s what programming is.
 Right?

-Problem: t2.micro won’t work ‘out of the box’ with Mincraft Server Manager
+Problem: t2.micro won’t work ‘out of the box’ with Mincraft Server Manager Workaround Solution: roll your own
+Second Solution: find out later you the installation script are built for ubuntu (they use apt-get instead of yum) and so you can resolve this by using an ubuntu ami

+Problem: msm, once installed, hangs when starting a server; and demands java
+Soulution: install java

+Problem: msm still hangs when starting a server, but has no friendly messages.
+After much trial and error you find the instance is running out of ram.
+This is unexpected because you used same default as when you rolled your own, and it worked.
+Solution: Cut default ram used by minecraft server to 512 down from 1024.
+In hindsight this makes sense as MSM has some overhead.